JSjags/alx-low_level_programming/0x00-hello_world/README.md

 ### 1-compiler:
 -Write a script that generates the assembly code of a C code and save it in an output file.

+#### 2-assembler:
+Write a script that generates the assembly code of a C code and save it in an output file.